-- Simone Cox, M.B.A. in Financial Management, M.A. in Marriage and Family Therapy, LMFT, LPC-Assistant Professor of Counseling and Human Services - Matthew Benson, M.B.A. in Business, M.Div. in Ministry; D.Min. candidate in Ministry-Instructor in Bible, Ministry, and Business - Tonya E. Cannon, M.B.A. in General Business, M.A. in Sociology, Ph.D. candidate in Management-Instructor in Sociology - Aisha Delores Williams, M.Mgt. in Management, M.S.W. in Social Work with Specialization in Management, Ph.D. in Social Work Policy, Planning, and Administration-Instructor in Human Relations and Management - Dirk A. Haupt, M.B.A. in Business Administration-Adjunct Instructor in Administration - Kent J. Wessinger, Ph.D. in Sustainability Education-Adjunct Instructor in Business and Economic Sustainability
+- Simone Cox, M.B.A. in Financial Management, M.A. in Marriage and Family Therapy, LMFT, LPC-Assistant Professor of Counseling and Human Services - Matthew Benson, M.B.A. in Business, M.Div. in Ministry; D.Min. candidate in Ministry-Instructor in Bible, Ministry, and Business - Tonya E. Cannon, M.B.A. in General Business, M.A. in Sociology, Ph.D. candidate in Management-Instructor in Sociology - Aisha Delores Williams, M.Mgt. in Management, M.S.W. in Social Work with Specialization in Management, Ph.D. in Social Work Policy, Planning, and Administration-Instructor in Human Relations and Management - Dirk A. Haupt, M.B.A. in Business Administration-Adjunct Instructor in Administration - Kent J. Wessinger, Ph.D. in Sustainability Education-Adjunct Instructor in Business and Economic Sustainability - Timothy R. Woodruff, M.A. in Religion, M.S. in Human Resource Development, Ed.D. in Leadership-Adjunct Instructor in Christian Ministries

-Stacy A. Bartlett, M.B.A. in Business Administration, Ph.D. in Educational Leadership-Instructor in Business and Leadership, Vice President for Enrollment Management

-- Richard, Bumpers, Jr., D.Min. in Ministry, M.S. in Counseling Studies-Instructor in Human Relations and Christian Ministries, Director of Development - Nneka K. Carter-Young, M.B.A. in Business Administration-Instructor in Business and Leadership, Assistant Dean of Students - Troy D. Higdon, M. S. in Business Management-Instructor in Business and Leadership, Director of Auxiliary Services - Janifer M. Morgan, M.P.A. in Public Administration in Grant Writing and Strategic Planning, Ph.D. candidate in Public Policy and Administration-Instructor in Business and Leadership, Director of Financial Aid - Tiffany Schoenhoff Wood, M.S. in International Affairs-Instructor in Business and Leadership, Assistant Vice President for Enrollment Management
+- Stacy A. Bartlett, M.B.A. in Business Administration, Ph.D. in Educational Leadership-Instructor in Business and Leadership, Vice President for Enrollment Management - Richard, Bumpers, Jr., D.Min. in Ministry, M.S. in Counseling Studies-Instructor in Human Relations and Christian Ministries, Director of Development - Nneka K. Carter-Young, M.B.A. in Business Administration-Instructor in Business and Leadership, Assistant Dean of Students - Troy D. Higdon, M. S. in Business Management-Instructor in Business and Leadership, Director of Auxiliary Services - Janifer M. Morgan, M.P.A. in Public Administration in Grant Writing and Strategic Planning, Ph.D. candidate in Public Policy and Administration-Instructor in Business and Leadership, Director of Financial Aid - Tiffany Schoenhoff Wood, M.S. in International Affairs-Instructor in Business and Leadership, Assistant Vice President for Enrollment Management